How to calculate employees’ pensionable earnings

 Examples of pensionable pay calculations

-The below examples work on the basis that minimum contributions are applied (3% for the employer, 5% for the employee).
+The below examples work on the basis that minimum contributions of 8% are applied (3% for the employer, 5% for the employee).
 In the examples below, the employee earns £35,000 per year through their salary and £10,000 in commission.

 Basic pay